 Using phone numbers for logins has grown in popularity.
 It's simple, it's convenient and it's secure.
 But phone numbers were never designed to be the piece of data that links together your entire online life.
 It is being used as a way to target advertising.
 And there's no way to opt-out.

 Your phone number wasn't designed to be a universal identifier.
-Dragon Factor can replace identifiers such as a phone number or email address.
-Dragon Factor can improve privacy, and preserving anonymity and pseudonymity.
+Factor can replace identifiers such as a phone number or email address.
+Factor can improve privacy, and preserving anonymity and pseudonymity.

-5. Dragon Factor is the foundation for identity-based services
+5. Factor is the foundation for identity-based services

-If you’d like to learn more about Dragon Factor, contact us.
+If you’d like to learn more about Factor, contact us.